0xthelaughingman/ChromeExtensionTutorial/1 - Overriding getUserMedia/README.md

     https://regex101.com/r/BDwrGc/
       * [FIXED] Using utils_json_res() to handle dynamic constraints.
     * [ISSUE#2] The tfjs-pixel draw-mode tends to randomly halt on the render loop, with no visible/logged exception.
 The Video Element still continues playback.

+10. Wrap & Cleanup: Cleanup and wrap the files as well as scripts as required by the extension file hierarchy.